Dorani/Full-Stack-Training/Back-End/README.md

   - patterns to route are optimal
   - we make use of route parameters, or route paths
   - ":"" tells express not to match character, but to lsn for a patterns

+### EJS

+  - Use the render method and have to look for an ejs file in your directory, and when it finds it, take the contents and send it back in the response.
+  - Make sure, in order to render an ejs file, you need to npm install ejs --save
+  - Then run your app and refresh
+  - A file of html that we are now sending back to the user and rendering in browser.